 There are several other prominent causes of foundation failure as well.
 When a builder is in a hurry and does not allow the soil to stabilize following the site prep work, movement can occur after construction of the home or building is finished.
 Also, soil can turn bad over time even if all the necessary precautions are followed along the way, leading to problems with your foundation.

-Whatever the cause of your foundation issues, an experienced repair company like Tom’s Basement Waterproofing can provide a permanent solution through foundation piering and even guarantee the work with a lifetime warranty.
+Whatever the cause of your foundation issues, an experienced repair company like Tom’s Basement Waterproofing can provide a permanent solution through foundation piering and even guarantee the work.
 Call Tom’s Basement Waterproofing at (586) 949-7826 or use our online contact form to schedule a free estimate.